pdxpro0098/100_C_Programs/README.md

 ✔️ 31.
 Program to enter a number and sort the digits in ascending order.
 Display the new digit so obtained.

 32. Store N elements in an array WORK and compute the total number of times M occurs in WORK.
-Where N and M are the inputs alongwith the elements of the array.
+Where N and M are the inputs alongside the elements of the array.
 Program to print the frequency of M in an array of N elements.

-33. Program to input any number and check if it is a prime.
+✔️ 33.
+Program to input any number and check if it is a prime.
 Also implement the logic of display of all twin primes within a given limit.

-34. Program to compute the middle digit of any entered number.
+✔️ 34.
+Program to compute the middle digit of any entered number.
 If the number does not have a middle digit, it has to return the average of the middle two digits.

-35. A palindrome number is one that reads same from left to right or right to left.
-There is an ingenious method to get a palindrome from any positive integer.
-The procedure is as follows: Start with any positive number of 2 or more digits.
-Obtain another positive number by reversing the digits of the starting number.
-Add the two numbers together.
-Repeat the whole procedure with the sum as the starting number till you get a sum which is a palindrome number.
-Program to calculate the palindrome of a given number in maximum 15 terms.
-Assume that the starting number is not a palindrome.
-Sample Input: 87.
-Output: 4884 Steps: 4.
+35 WAP to check if a number is palindrome or not.

 ✔️ 36.
 Program to print the sum of factorial of the digits of an entered number.